Nekala Cultural Centre

 Services at the cultural centre:

-• Metal workshop – courses and independent work; the space is equipped with machines and tools suitable for metalwork.
+• Metal workshop – courses; the space is equipped with machines and tools suitable for metalwork.

-• Pottery workshop – courses in ceramics and pottery, as well as independent work.
+• Pottery workshop – courses in ceramics and pottery; the space is equipped with suitable equipment.

 The Adult Education Centre also provides additional short courses, demonstrations and teaching in different parts of the building.
 The programme adapts to local needs and offers more opportunities for people of all ages to participate and learn by doing.